SuadeLabs/fire/documentation/properties/purpose.md

 ### back_to_back
 Use this enumeration value to highlight back to back trades defined as "exactly matching" in [Pruval Delegated Regulation][pruval] Article 4 (2)

+### equity_dividend
+A dividend is a share of profits and retained earnings that a company pays out to its shareholders and owners.
+Investors who purchased the stock before the ex-dividend date are entitled to the next dividend payment while those who purchased the stock on the ex-dividend date, or after, are not.

 ### aircraft_finance
 *Needs definition*